-Jay Salas is currently the Financial Empowerment Center Program Manager, charged with the development and integration of financial coaching services, in to the existing City of Denver social and supportive services.
+Jay Salas is the director of the Office of Financial Empowerment, charged with the development and integration of financial coaching services, in to the existing City of Denver social and supportive services.
 Jay has spent numerous years working and volunteering in the community as an advocate for human rights and the advancement of low income communities.
 He comes from a family of public school educators and community advocates and, like them, is passionate about education and community.
 For the past eighteen-plus years Jay has been the Co-President and Co-CEO of three successful apparel companies with headquarters here in Denver: JC Apparel Industries, Chingaso Gear, Inc., and Suavecito Apparel Co.
 Jay has been featured in the New York Times style section, Westword magazine, CNN Money, Elle magazine, and Fortune magazine for his business ventures.
 While operating as a business owner, he made time to volunteer many hours consulting, grant writing and working on community projects and serving on non-profit boards.

 Prior to entering into the haberdashery business, Jay was intimately involved in serving disenfranchised people here in Colorado and New Mexico.
 Jay has extensive experience working with children and families in array of settings and topics to include, mental health, domestic violence, drug and alcohol counseling, in school educational programs, environmental justice, and economic and job development.
 Jay has worked for non-profits such as Escuela Tlatelolco, Servicios de La Raza, NEWSED Community Development Corporation, and Santa Fe Redevelopment Corporation.
 Jay was also the Program Manager for an environmental justice program Vasquez Boulevard/I-70 Community Health and Cleanup for the Denver Department of Environmental Health.
 Successful completion of that project and national recognition for work in the community in environmental justice was a springboard for serving as the Program Manager for West Denver CARES grant through the EPA.
 Under this project, Jay with his team, was successful in leveraging grant dollars and developing a thriving community partnership to include: non-profits, city, state, and federal partners, neighborhood organizations, foundations, and informal community helpers.